nhsengland/model-card/model_cards/model_card_template.md

 ## Evaluation and Performance

-_This section details how well the model peforms._
+_This section details how well the model performs._

 _Note: The metrics and visual in this section is an example only and is not intended to indicate the evaluation methods and visuals you should use.
 Please adjust the types of metrics and visuals appropriately to suit requirements._